CamFlow/camflow-dev/README.md

 ### v0.1.3

 ```
+- Allow to exclude directory from provenance capture.
 - Added a string to the disclosed provenance node data structure.
 - Provided provenance tracking depth setting (how far tracked flag is propagated).
 - Add pseudo file for a process to request to be provenance-tracked.